tedgrubbs/Rust_Logger/README.md

 I would recommend using [Python](https://www.mongodb.com/languages/python) to query and use your data, but you can use whatever language or tool you want.

 # `log_server` - Web interface
->*The  Web interface is an entirely option application built on top the `log_server`.
+>*The  Web interface is an entirely optional application built on top the `log_server`.
 You can use Rust_logger without ever accessing the web page.*

 There is simple a html-based interface which let's you download files from the server.
 Simply navigate to the url of the server (`Server` in the client config).
 You will be greeted by a simple web page that prompts you for the database admin password.
 You can then navigate between your collections and click to download anything that you have uploaded